 Starting the process

-If your family member has intellectual or developmental disability and you are seeking services in Georgia, the starting point is DBHDD I&E:
+If your family member has intellectual or developmental disability and you are seeking services in Georgia, the starting point is a NOW/COMP application:

 - Gather diagnostic and educational records ahead of time (IEP records, neuropsychological evaluations, medical records)